neet/puppeteer-ipc/README.md

 ### Typing Module on Browser

-If you use JS bundler for browsers such as webpack, then you can use safely-typed import statement as well as browser side.
+If you use JS bundler for browsers such as webpack, then you can use import statement and consume the type information.

 ```ts
 // Browser side
 import { IPC } from "puppeteer-ipc/browser";
 ```

-In this case, you can pass option `skipBrowserInitialization: true` to avoid creating IPC instance twice:
+Note that in this case, you can pass option `skipBrowserInitialization: true` to avoid creating IPC instance twice:

 ```ts
 // Node.js side